Agroforestry Apprenticeship Program

 • Additional activities: In addition to the online course materials and on-farm experience, apprentices participate in monthly cohort calls; write a reflection about their on-farm experience, and participate and attend local field days.

-• Fill out the application, and indicate your top three choices for host farms.
+• Fill out the application and indicate your top three choices for host farms.
 The Savanna Institute will forward your application to our partners at the three host farms selected.
-Application review begins January 15, 2023 and will continue on a rolling basis until positions are filled, so apply ASAP if interested.
+Application review begins January 15, 2024 and will continue on a rolling basis until positions are filled.

 • Mentor farmers will interview their top choices and offer a position to their final selection; apprentices can decline this offer for any reason.
 Our goal is for a good mentor-apprentice fit!
 Interviews may happen as early as February, or may continue into the spring, depending on the farm and timing required.